Bjeaurn/presentations/src/2023/whats-new-in-Angular/index.md

 <super-duper-long-component-name [prop]="someVar"/>
 ```

-Note: Where you normally had to <tag></tag>, you can now make it self closing, woo!
+Note: Where you normally had to < tag ></ tag >, you can now make it self closing, woo!

 ---